 Thermostat replacement

-This step-by-step repair guide walks you through fixing thermostat replacement on your Whirlpool WFG550S0LZ (Gas Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through the process of fixing the thermostat replacement on your Whirlpool WFG550S0LZ (Gas Range).
+With the right tools and parts, you can typically complete this repair in 1–2 hours, saving yourself the expense of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-The following symptoms on your Whirlpool WFG550S0LZ gas range typically point to a failing oven thermostat that needs replacement.
+If you’re experiencing any of the following symptoms with your Whirlpool WFG550S0LZ gas range, it’s likely a failing oven thermostat that needs replacement:

 - The oven temperature is consistently 25°F or more above or below the set temperature